I love walking but the problem with many of the coastal walks in Italy is that come summer everyone else is doing them as well.

 This is where it's easy to get lost as there are a number of paths leading off into the hills.

-So, if you would rather figure it out on your own and you see abandoned houses with fig trees growing inside of them then you're on the long path.
+So, if you would rather figure it out on your own and you end up stumbling upon abandoned houses with fig trees growing inside of them you know you're on the right (long) path.

 The long path starts above the town while the shorter one begins at the end of town.